 6. Let it go.
 Positive you made a bad impression somewhere along the way?
 Make amends through your agent—if they think it’s a good idea—shake the dust off, and let it go.
 Maintain a positive attitude and look towards the future.

 7. Show them what you’re really made of.
 Early in my career, after messing up on a casting job, a producer told me, “You’ll never work in this town again!”
 I’ve proven her wrong several hundred times.
 You can do the same.
 Just keep getting better.

 Focus on your craft.
 Go out and get some new credits.
 Produce and star in your own movie or web series.
 Keep honing your skills.
 Concentrate on your marketing and training.
 Remind casting directors that you’re actively pursuing your career and getting work.
 Make them want to find out what all the fuss is!

-Recent projects include NBC’s Grimm, now in its third season, and 64 episodes of TNT’s Leverage.
-Gus Van Sant, Robert Benton, Guillermo Arriaga, Catherine Hardwicke and Tim Robbins figure among past film clients.
-Commercial accounts include Nike, Apple and Nintendo, and international campaigns from Shanghai to Santiago.
+Recent projects include NBC’s "Grimm" and 64 episodes of TNT’s "Leverage."
+Gus Van Sant, Robert Benton, Guillermo Arriaga, Catherine Hardwicke, and Tim Robbins figure among past film clients.
+Commercial accounts include Nike, Apple, and Nintendo, and international campaigns from Shanghai to Santiago.

 Lana is a member of the Casting Society of America and the International Casting Directors Network.
 She frequently lectures across the U.S. and abroad, most recently at the Finnish Actors’ Union in Helsinki, Amsterdam School of the Arts, The Actors Platform in London, The Acting Studio in Berlin, Studio Bleu in Paris and Prague Film School.